 - Allows the US Govt to know how many American citizens are abroad in a given destination (to advise and keep them safe).

-- If you lose your passport it is so much faster and easier to get a replacement if your trip is registered with the STEP program.
+- If you lose your passport it’s quicker and easier to get a replacement if your trip is registered with the STEP program.